 May this Season of Light fill your heart with peace, love and goodwill.

-Featured photograph, “Light of Peace”, which is part of my new series “Season of Light” exhibit at the Burrell Gallery in Sylva, NC from December 1, 2017 through January 31, 2018.
-Here is a news story in Smoky Mountain News.
+Featured photograph, “Light of Peace”, which is part of my series “Season of Light” exhibition at the Burrell Gallery in Sylva, NC from December 1, 2017 through January 31, 2018.